Jaguar F-Type: Facelift (2019)

-The facelifted F-Type was unveiled in December 2019 with design and technological updates.
+The facelifted F-Type was unveiled in December 2019 (with the model-year 2021 vehicle) with design and technological updates, making model-year 2020 F-Types the last featuring Ian Callum's original design.
 On the exterior, it received new Pixel LED headlamps, new slender taillamps, 10-spoke 20-inch wheels, and a choice of new exterior paint finishes.
 Interior features include a new 12.3-inch reconfigurable TFT instrument cluster and a 10-inch Touch Pro infotainment system.
 The V6 engine option is now only available in North American markets, with the SVR variant discontinued.
 The lineup now consists of the following models: